bitpressio/bitpressio.github.io/mastering-docker-php.md

                         <strong><em>Docker for PHP Developers</em> is the guide I wish I had when I started learning Docker</strong>.
 It's everything I've learned and refined using Docker on dozens of projects over the last three years combined into one course.
                     </p>
                     <p>
-                        I've spent over 6 months building this guide, with the goal of presenting the best possible course that focuses on teaching <em>developers</em> how to use Docker.
+                        I've spent over six months building this guide, with the goal of presenting the best possible course that focuses on <strong>teaching <em>developers</em> how to use Docker</strong>.
                     </p>
                     <p>
                         Instead of piecing everything together yourself, you can <strong>start being productive with PHP and Docker in a few days</strong>.